Updated February 2025

 Around 40% of people read reviews on Facebook

-According to Content Marketing Institute’s 2017 benchmark study, social media and blog content are the most widely used types of B2B content marketing tactics.
+Successful B2B sales often start with high-quality content that addresses the needs of your audience.
+According to the Content Marketing Institute's benchmark study, social media and blog content are among the most widely used tactics for B2B content marketing.

 Social media is a popular B2B marketing channel